Welcome to MMU Pole Dancing!

 Pole fitness is all about having fun with the added bonus of getting a workout!
 It is a mixture of gymnastics and dance on a vertical pole and uses strength, agility and cardiovascular fitness.
 It is the fastest and most fun way to tone up, especially targeting 'difficult' areas such as the thighs, arms, abs and bum.
 It is also a fantastic way to increase your confidence in a friendly and fun environment.

 Class activities include spins, holds, strength training, floorwork, headstands/handstands, inverts, tricks, and doubles.
 We teach men and women of all ages and all abilities, from complete beginner to advanced.
 Everyone is welcome!

 What should I wear?

 If you're a complete beginner we'll start off with simple spins & strength moves, meaning you can wear whatever you feel comfortable in (comfy gym wear).
 It is only when you start learning climbs and invert holds that you will need to wear shorts.
-You will be able to purchase our branded pole kit on the union site soon or wear whatever you have at home already.
+You can purchase our branded pole kit on the union or wear whatever you have at home already.

 Are there any rules?

 No shoes are allowed.
 Please also remove all jewellery, especially rings as these scratch the poles.
 Although it's not a 'rule', it is recommended that you do not moisturise for at least 24 hours before pole dancing, as it will make it much more difficult to grip the pole.

 Can guys take part?